Jampel Lodoy

-Jampel Lodoy, also spelled with variations of Dzhampel Lodoi or Jambal Lodoi, (21 August 1975 – 23 June 2020) was a Russian Tuvan Buddhist lama who served as the Kamby Lama of Tuva for two tenures.
+Jampel Lodoy, born Apysh-Ool Shuurakayovich Sat (21 August 1975 – 23 June 2020) was a Tuvan Buddhist lama who served as the Kamby Lama of Tuva for two tenures.
 The Kamby Lama, or Supreme Lama, is the highest Buddhist religious authority in Tuva.
 Jampel Lodoy was first elected Kamby Lama from 2005 to 2010.
 During the 2010s, Jampel Lodoy became the abbot of Ustuu-Khuree, one of the largest Buddhist monasteries and temples in Tuva, which had been destroyed in 1937, but reopened in 2012.

 On 29 November 2019 Jampel Lodoy was elected the 8th Kamby Lama of Tuva by a congress of Buddhist clergy.
 He was enthroned on 19 December 2019 in a ceremony held at the House of Folk Art, the headquarters of the Tuvan Ministry of Culture in Kyzyl.
 However, just seven months later, Jampel Lodoy died in office from complications of COVID-19 during the pandemic in Russia.